zeph-yr/JDFixer/README.md

 - **OST Levels:** Now supported!

 ## UI Option
-The default and minimum Reaction Time Display can be disabled to revert to the previous version's UI.
+The default and minimum Reaction Time Display can be hidden to revert to the previous version's UI.
 Set "rt_display_enabled" in JDFixer.json to "false"

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.16.4_MA_v2.0.3/Screenshots/2.0.3_menu_1_small.png)

 ## About